ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 ![Open Vertex Preferences](../images/vertex-preferences.png "Open Vertex Preferences")
 3. Enter https://hyp3-enterprise.asf.alaska.edu in the **HyP3 API URL** field.
 ![Set API for Vertex](../images/vertex-set-api.png "Set API URL in Vertex Preferences")
-     - Once you enter the API URL for the paid deployment in this field, it will be available as a drop-down menu item for future use.
+     - Once you enter the HyP3 Plus API URL in this field, it will be available as a drop-down menu item for future use.
 4. Click **Done** to exit the Preferences page.